SumoLogic/sumologic-documentation/docs/send-data/collection/upgrade-collectors.md

 ---
 id: upgrade-collectors
-title: Upgrade Collectors
+title: Upgrade Collectors in Sumo Logic
+sidebar_label: Upgrade a Collector
 description: When you upgrade a Collector, the upgrade file is automatically downloaded and executed from Sumo Logic.
 You can also download the latest Collector version and upgrade your installed Collector using operating system commands.
 ---

-## Upgrade Collectors in Sumo Logic

 Deploying an upgrade to one or more collectors can be done through Sumo Logic.
-When you initiate a collector upgrade, the installed collector downloads the upgrade package directly from the Sumo
+When you initiate a collector upgrade, the installed collector downloads the upgrade package directly from the Sumo Logic service.
-Logic service.
 We recommend you follow our [best practices](#collector-upgrade-best-practices) when you upgrade your Collectors.

 You can also downgrade a collector to a previous version, as described in this topic.